How to dramatically increase Pinterest engagement in 30 days

 Click add a free business profile… and follow the prompts.

 2. Use the optimal Pin size and format

 You can custom create a pin to your exact dimensions.
 Pinterest favours 600px x 900px.
 If you are using a different width make sure the ratio of 2:3 is maintained.

 Use your unique brand fonts and colours if you are at that point in your brand creation.
 Otherwise try out some things and see what works for you.

 In general, I go for my brand colours.
-Soft pinks, Plums and Beige.
+Soft pinks and beige.

 Make sure your font can be read easily by the Pinterest bots.
 Don’t use too fancy a font for your main keywords in your Pin, or they may be overlooked/unable to be read.